dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1803: Life sentences serve as just alternatives to the death penalty.
+### T1803: Life imprisonment without parole is more just and effective than the death penalty.

 |Support|
 |---|